Benlau93/trading-dashboard/README.md

 # Trading Dashboard
-Trading Dashboard is a full-stack web app that tracks investment portfolio for most asset classes
+Trading Dashboard is a full-stack web app that tracks investment portfolio for multiple asset classes

 ## Motivation
 Most web/mobile apps that track investment portfolio only allow tracking of a single asset class (e.g. Equities).
 This become an issue when your investment portfolio consists of multiple asset classes and you start to manage multiple apps to monitor your porftolio.

-Trading Dashboard uses yahoo finance API to retrieve the most updated ticker price for all asset classes, including:
+Trading Dashboard uses yahoo finance API to retrieve the most updated ticker price for all asset classes, including but not limited to:
 1. Equities
 2. Cryptocurrency
 3. Commodity